-Ms Lee is the Chief Executive Officer (CEO) and Executive Director of Keppel Capital Alternative Asset Pte Ltd, a wholly-owned subsidiary of Keppel Capital Holdings Pte Ltd (Keppel Capital).
-Prior to assuming the role of CEO, Ms Lee helped to spearhead the efforts in the investment of new platforms and initiatives in Keppel Capital.
-Ms Lee is also Chief Operating Officer of Keppel Capital, with effect from 15 February 2021.
+Ms Lee is the Chief Executive Officer (CEO) and Executive Director of Keppel Capital Alternative Asset Pte Ltd (KCAA), a wholly-owned subsidiary of Keppel Capital Holdings Pte Ltd (Keppel Capital).
+Ms Lee is concurrently the Chief Operating Officer (COO) of Keppel Capital.
+Prior to assuming her dual roles as COO of Keppel Capital and CEO of KCAA, Ms Lee helped to spearhead the efforts in the investment of new platforms and initiatives in Keppel Capital.
+Ms Lee is also a Non-Executive Director of Keppel Pacific Oak US REIT Management Pte.
+Ltd. (the Manager of Keppel Pacific Oak US REIT), with effect from 20 October 2021.